Taking action to help end race-based hair discrimination

-That’s why we’re proud to be the first brand, with the support of our parent company Unilever, to adopt the Halo Code – the UK’s first Black hair code for schools and the workplace.
-Founded by the Advocacy Academy, the code was created to protect the rights of staff and students with natural hair and protective hairstyles, giving Black people freedom and security to wear their hair without judgement.
+In 2020, we were proud to be the first brand to signthe Halo Code – the UK’s first Black hair code for schools and the workplace.
+Founded by the Advocacy Academy, the code was created to protect the rights of staff and students with natural hair and protective hairstyles, giving Black people the freedom and security to wear their hair without judgement.

-With more support in place for the Black community in the US, we’ve launched The CROWN UK Fund to accelerate our work to help eradicate race-based hair discrimination and campaign for legislative change in the UK.
-During 2021, The CROWN Fund will invest £170,000 in Black-led grassroots organisations with the aim to: eliminate barriers to progress for women and girls in the Black community, empower the next generation, and drive long-term systemic change.
+Shortly after in 2021, we launched The CROWN UK Fund to accelerate our work to help eradicate race-based hair discrimination and campaign for legislative change in the UK.
+The CROWN Fund invested £170,000 in Black-led grassroots organisations with the aim to eliminate barriers to progress for women and girls in the Black community, empower the next generation, and drive long-term systemic change.

 How you can take action today

 Through the Dove Self-Esteem Project, we’re committed to designing self-esteem tools and experiences with unique cultural nuances in mind.
 Which is why we launched My Hair, My Crown – a two-hour session for educators, parents, and mentors to boost hair confidence in kids with coils, curls, waves and protective styles – and to build allyship in others to create a respectful and open world for natural hair.

 Dove Partners Emma Dabiri and Zina Alfa have both created petitions to make hair discrimination illegal under the UK Equalities Act.
 Add your signature now.

 Join us in creating real change that will enable Black and mixed-race women and girls to fully express and celebrate their natural hair and Afrocentric beauty – without judgement.